-Perhaps the biggest changes to the Apple Watch are that developers will now be able to create apps specifically for the Apple Watch, and users will be able to browse apps for the Apple Watch through a dedicated Apple Watch App Store.
+Perhaps the biggest change from Apple is that developers will now be able to create apps specifically for the Apple Watch, and users will be able to browse apps for the Apple Watch through a dedicated Apple Watch App Store.
 In other words, developers will no longer need to create iPhone apps for Apple Watch apps to pair with — which could help make the Apple Watch a whole lot more functional.

-The App Store itself is aimed at being easy to scroll through popular apps, see screenshots, and more — all straight from the Apple Watch itself.
+The App Store itself is aimed at making it easy to scroll through popular apps, see screenshots, and more — all straight from the Apple Watch itself.
 It’s a pretty well-designed iteration of the App Store, especially considering how important utilizing screen real estate is on such a small device.

 Some major changes are coming to the Apple Watch’s fitness- and health-tracking features.
-One of the coolest is the Apple Watch’s new ability to track and display “Activity Trends,” using data from the Apple Watch.
+One of the coolest is the iPhone’s new ability to track and display “Activity Trends,” using data from the Apple Watch.
 These trends essentially compare your activity over the past 90 days to the past 365 days, allowing you to see whether or not you’re becoming more or less active.
 Trends compared include basic metrics, like your Stand, Exercise, and Move rings, as well as things like workout, walking pace, and so on.

 Apple is also bringing a few new watch faces to the Apple Watch, including some that are more basic and beautiful, and others that are more functional and packed with features.

 There are some new complications available in WatchOS 6 too, though the complications available to you may depend on your Apple Watch model.
 Notable new complications include a Wind complication that can show current wind speed, a Noise complication that shows the ambient noise level, an Audiobooks complication, a Cycle Tracking complication, and a Calculator complication.